elpachongco/activity-monitor/README.md

 #### Running the program on startups automatically

-This is pretty simple: Make a windows shortcut of the main-app (right click -> send to -> desktop -> create shortcut), then paste the shortcut (.ink file) to %appdata%\Microsoft\Windows\Start Menu\Programs\Startup (This can easily be accessed by pressing winKey + r then entering "shell:startup").
+This is pretty straightforward: Make a windows shortcut of the main-app (right click -> send to -> desktop -> create shortcut), then paste that shortcut (which will be on Desktop) to %appdata%\Microsoft\Windows\Start Menu\Programs\Startup (This can easily be accessed by pressing winKey + r then entering "shell:startup").

-In my case, I had to create a .bat file so that I can run it with pipenv.
+In my case, I had to create a .bat file so that I can run it with pipenv where ezsheets is installed.

    startuprun.bat:

-      pipenv shell && py main-app.pyw
+      pipenv run python main-app.pyw

-----NEEDS TESTING

 #### Clearing the main-app